Our York Street gardens will close at 3 p.m. on Friday, Aug. 24 for Fête des Fleurs. More early closings.

 Our Education Department visits schools across Colorado with the Cultivation Cruiser, a classroom on wheels.
 The Grow Local Colorado program helps design vegetable community gardens across the metro area.
 Onsite programs use the Gardens at York Street and Chatfield Farms as living classrooms for kids and families.
 Chatfield Farms’ Veterans Farm Program invites veterans to learn farming skills at the CSA.

 The Sensory Garden at York Street stimulates all five senses – including taste.
 Le Potager Garden features vegetables, herbs and edible flowers.
-The Chipotle Home Harvest Garden in the Mordecai Children’s Garden hosts kids' food-based classes.
+The Chipotle Home Harvest Garden in Mordecai Children’s Garden hosts kids' food-based classes.

 Denver Housing Authority (DHA)